jeju2486/GWAS-GOLD/README.md

   -o "$pyseer_output_dir" \
   -p "prefix"  # Optional: Prefix for output files
 ```
-This code will automatically find the gff files in the given directory corresponding to the fasta file and assuming all of them are reference genome but not the sample one (Read the [pyseer tutorial page](https://pyseer.readthedocs.io/en/master/tutorial.html#k-mer-association-with-mixed-effects-model) for more detail)
+This code will automatically find gff files in `$gff_dir` corresponding to the fasta files in `$input_fasta_dir` and assume all of them are reference genome but not the sample one (Read the [pyseer tutorial page](https://pyseer.readthedocs.io/en/master/tutorial.html#k-mer-association-with-mixed-effects-model) for more detail)

 **Notes:**
 - The prefix should ideally match the one used in `run_pyseer.sh`.